alchemy-swift/alchemy/Docs/2_Fusion.md

 }
 ```

-Whenever you wanted to access the database; you could access it with through `Container.resolve`.
+Whenever you want to access the database; you can access it through `Container.resolve`.

 ```swift
 let database = Container.global.resolve(Database.self)